|

 What Lures do you use.

 This is all about matching the hatch.
-This means that it is
+That means it is

 best to use a lure that most closely represents the forage they are